Neo-Assyrian Empire: Esarhaddon and Ashurbanipal

 One of the growing problems in Ashurbanipal's early reign were disagreements between Ashurbanipal and Shamash-shum-ukin.
 While Esarhaddon's documents suggest that Shamash-shum-ukin was intended to inherit all of Babylonia, it appears that he only controlled the immediate vicinity of Babylon since numerous other Babylonian cities apparently ignored him and considered Ashurbanipal to be their king.
-Over time, it seems that Shamash-shum-ukin grew to resent his brother's overbearing control, and in 652 BC he revolted with the aid of several Elamite kings.
-In 648 BC Ashurbanipal captured Babylon after a long siege and devastated the city.
+Over time, it seems that Shamash-shum-ukin grew to resent his brother's overbearing control, and in 652 BCE he revolted with the aid of several Elamite kings.
+In 648 BCE Ashurbanipal captured Babylon after a long siege and devastated the city.
 Shamash-shum-ukin might have died by setting himself on fire in his palace.
 Ashurbanipal replaced him with the puppet ruler Kandalanu and then marched on Elam.
 The Elamite capital of Susa was captured and devastated, and large numbers of Elamite prisoners were brought to Nineveh, tortured and humiliated.
 Ashurbanipal chose to not annex and integrate Elam into the Neo-Assyrian Empire, instead leaving it open and undefended.
 In the following decades, the Persians would migrate into the region and rebuild the ruined Elamite strongholds for their own use.

 Though Ashurbanipal's inscriptions present Assyria as an uncontested and divinely supported hegemon over all the world, cracks were starting to form in the empire during his reign.
-At some point after 656 BC, the empire lost control of Egypt, which was ruled by Pharaoh Psamtik I, founder of Egypt's twenty-sixth dynasty.
+At some point after 656 BCE, the empire lost control of Egypt, which was ruled by Pharaoh Psamtik I, founder of Egypt's twenty-sixth dynasty.
 Ashurbanipal went on numerous campaigns against various Arab tribes, which failed to consolidate rule over their lands and wasted Assyrian resources.
 Perhaps most importantly, his devastation of Babylon after defeating Shamash-shum-ukin fanned anti-Assyrian sentiments in southern Mesopotamia, which soon after his death would have disastrous consequences.
 Ashurbanipal's reign also appears to have seen a growing disconnect between the king and the traditional elite of the empire; eunuchs grew powerful in his time, being granted large tracts of lands and numerous tax exemptions.